 Once the U.S. DOL certifies the PERM application, the employer can now submit a Form I-140 immigrant visa petition to the USCIS.
 This petition must be filed before the expiration date of the approved PERM.
 A PERM labor certification will have a validity period of 180 days from the date of approval, so the Form I-140 must be filed within this period with the original labor certification attached.
 Depending on the foreign employee’s visa status in the U.S. and other circumstances, it is possible to also file for a Form I-485 adjustment of status of the foreign employee and his/her dependents at the same time of submitting the I-140 petition.
 The employee and his/her dependents will likely have to appear for an interview at a local USCIS office before the adjustment of status is approved.
 After approval of the adjustment of status, a permanent residency card will be issued.

-For certain occupations, U.S. DOL has already categorically determined that there are no sufficient U.S. workers who are able, willing, qualified, and available, and therefore hiring a foreign worker in those positions will not adversely affect the wages and working conditions of U.S. workers similarly employed.
+For certain occupations, the U.S. DOL has already categorically determined that there are not sufficient U.S. workers who are able, willing, qualified, and available, and therefore hiring a foreign worker in those positions will not adversely affect the wages and working conditions of U.S. workers similarly-employed.
 Schedule A occupations are divided into two groups:

-If you qualify for a Schedule A Occupation, your employer can apply for a labor certification by filing the directly to the USCIS with the Form I-140 immigrant visa petition without going through the normal PERM process with the U.S. DOL.
-The employer does not have to conduct any requirement but must still get a prevailing wage determination and post a notice to other employees that a labor certification for a Schedule A Occupation is being filed.
+If you qualify for a Schedule A Occupation, your employer can apply for a labor certification by filing the I-140 form directly to USCIS, without going through the normal PERM process with the U.S. DOL first.
+The employer does not have to conduct any recruitment but must still get a prevailing wage determination and post a notice to other employees that a labor certification for a Schedule A Occupation is being filed.
 Because the recruitment process and an approval from the U.S. DOL are not required, the processing time of applying for permanent residency under Schedule A is greatly reduced.